 - Clean up blood spills with diluted household bleach (9 parts water to 1 part bleach).
 Leave the bleach solution on the surface for 10 minutes before wiping it away.
 If others are cleaning up blood spills, make sure they wear protective gloves and wash their hands well after removing the gloves.

 - Get tested for other sexually transmitted and bloodborne infections (STBBIs), such as HIV and hepatitis C. Your health care provider may advise you to get the hepatitis A vaccine.

 - Take care of yourself by eating a balanced diet, getting enough rest and exercise, and following up with your health care provider as needed.
 Avoid drinking alcohol to protect your liver.

 How do I prevent hep B?

 The best way to prevent hep B is to make sure you and your child are up-to-date with all of your vaccinations.
-The two- to three-dose hepatitis B vaccine series are free as part of the Ontario’s publicly funded program.
+The two- to three-dose hep B vaccine series are free, as part of the Ontario’s publicly funded program.
 Vaccines help protect you from serious illness.

 Other ways to prevent infection include:

 - Practicing safer sex, such as: